For Captive Owners, There's No Transferring Governance Responsibility

 "At the end of the day, it's the owners of the captive who are responsible to the regulators in some way, shape, or form in all aspects of the captive insurance business," said Kevin Doherty, partner at Dickinson Wright PLLC.
 "The owner ultimately is responsible for a regulated insurance company and for all compliance of any sort with regard to the captive."

 "Regulators have one responsibility and that's to regulate the captive.
-We don't regulate the service providers and certainly not the captive manager," said Michael Corbett, senior vice president at Pinnacle Bank and former director of captive insurance in Tennessee.
+We don't regulate the service providers and certainly not the captive manager," said Michael Corbett, senior vice president at Pinnacle Financial Partners, former director of captive insurance in Tennessee, and current Tennessee Captive Insurance Association president.

 Mr. Corbett set out five primary responsibilities for captive insurance company owners.